Skip to main content

-Property flipping UK is rising in popularity, but is it considered a good investment strategy?
+UK property flipping is on the decline, so is it still considered a good investment strategy?

 Property flipping is purchasing a property to sell quickly for a profit, but there are some considerations to take into account before diving into the market.
-Making a profit on a flipped property requires work, often including making improvements to the home, compared to the passive income you would receive from a long-term investment with little to no involvement.
+Making a profit on a flipped property requires work, often including making improvements to the home, not like the passive income you can receive from a long-term investment with little to no involvement.

-Searching for a property to meet the needs of your project and budget can be difficult, but property flipping does make it possible to gain a large sum of money in a shorter time frame than traditional buy-to-let.
+Searching for a property to meet your projects needs and budget can be difficult.
+Property flipping can make it possible to gain a large sum of money in a shorter time frame.
+This when comparing with a traditional buy-to-let.
 However, there are risks associated with flipping every investor should be wary of.

 Flipping is not technically considered ‘investing’

-When flipping, properties are purchased below market value (BMV), and buyers will then plan an efficient method to renovate the property to the highest standard possible to increase its value.
+When flipping, you purchase below market value (BMV), and plan an efficient method to renovate the property.
+Doing so at the highest standard possible to increase its value.
 Properties are mostly discovered at auctions and the more run-down, the better deal you will get.

-While the possibility of a substantial profit is high, flipping is not entirely considered an investment because the profit you receive is earned, even when outsourcing building works, you are most likely going to be the one managing the project day-to-day.
-Flipping a house is time-consuming, which is why it is considered an active income rather than a passive one.
+While the possibility of a substantial profit is high, flipping isn’t really an investment because the profit you receive is from an earning.
+You may be outsourcing building works, but you’ll most likely be the one managing the project day-to-day.
+Flipping a house is time-consuming, which is why we consider it an active income rather than a passive one.

 It’s not necessarily a negative route to explore.
-Still, it should be considered a business rather than an investment plan since most of your time will be invested in the flipping project rather than investing money and seeing an effortless return.
+Still, you should consider it a business rather than an investment plan.
+We say this because you’ll be investing most of your time in the flipping rather than investing money and seeing an effortless return.

 Passive vs. Active Income